zackmdavis/Less_Wrong_Drafts/said_scrap.md

 _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine ✓ Effort Ratios Are Logically Irrelevant
 ✓ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz
-- Preventing "Relitigation" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness" _ Leadership Is for Coordinating Action, Not Public Discourse
+- Preventing "Relitigation" or "Fights of Attrition" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness" _ Leadership Is for Coordinating Action, Not Public Discourse
 - We Don't Actually Respect You